Mission & History

 Creating Education, Training and Employment Opportunities

 Eggleston envisions a community which values the abilities of all persons, and endeavors to improve quality of life at work, at home, and at play.

 Integrity, Stewardship, Inclusion, Quality

 Excellence in Action

 Eggleston was first conceived by a group of parents who wanted to find meaningful daytime activities for their adult children with disabilities.
-Most of these adult children were medically classified as suffering from intellectual disabilities or cerebral palsy.
+Most of these adult children were medically classified as having intellectual disabilities or cerebral palsy.
 The early meetings took place in people’s homes and by August of 1955, a Board of Directors was chosen and the organization was incorporated as the Tidewater Vocational Center (TVC), a not for profit organization which would provide sub contract work for local industries.
 Operations began at 621 Botetourt Street, in Norfolk, Virginia with eight employees.

 By 1965, as the center celebrated its 10th anniversary, many changes had taken place.
 The center moved to a larger location, a parent’s auxiliary board had been formed, and training activities for program participants included gardening, printing and a laundromat.
 By then there were 80 employees with disabilities.